Last updated: July 20, 2021

 Burp Suite Enterprise Edition installs either 3 or 4 services on your machine depending on whether you're using the bundled database or not.
 For more information, please refer to the corresponding documentation.

 Your automated scans in Burp Suite Enterprise Edition are performed by virtual entities known as "agents".
 Agents run on an agent machine, which can either be embedded on the same machine as the other components, or you can deploy multiple external machines on which your agents can run.
+Agent machines are grouped into agent machine pools, to allow finer control over scanning resources.
 For more details, please refer to the corresponding sections below.